-If ongoing scans are set to automatically start, administrators have no control over when it will occur.
-The best practice is to create a new scheduled task with type "Scan Computers for Recommendations" to take place once a week instead.
+The best practice is to create a new scheduled task with type Scan Computers for Recommendations to take place once a week instead.

-B. Run scans after a major change (application of a patch, installation of new application, etc.)
+B. Run scans after a major change (application of a patch, installation of new application, and so on)